Day Three: Living the Aulani Life

 A Morning Walk

 Our schedule for Monday was absolutely jam packed...full of blissful nothing!
-After all the travel and some time in California we were truly looking forward to a day of relaxing at Aulani.
+After all the travel and some time in Disneyland we were truly looking forward to a day of relaxing at Aulani.
 (You can read our review of the resort and 10 first time tips here.)
-The only official plan with a designated time was a DVC member event.
+The only official plan with a designated time was a Disney Vacation Club member event.
 The rest of the day was reserved for hanging out by the pool and just generally enjoying the resort.
-We woke up early again and since we had some time before breakfast we decided to take some coffee and walk around the grounds as the sun came up.
+We woke up early again and since we had some time before breakfast we decided to grab some coffee and walk around the grounds as the sun came up.
 It was so peaceful and beautiful, and a great way to start the day.
 Here are some pictures from that morning...

 DVC Member Breakfast